Weather

 Weather Placeholder

-Because weather data is fetched asynchronously, we recommend you use the weather placeholder object within your widget.
+Because weather data is fetched asynchronously, we recommend you use the weather placeholder objects within your widget.
 That way, if the widget loads before the weather is available it will show valid data types and not null.

 See usage example below.